Transitioning Back to MIT

 Learn how to articulate your study-abroad experiences on your resume and in job interviews.
 Meet with a Career Services staff member to make your applications for internships or professional positions more competitive.

 To receive transfer credit for your study abroad coursework, meet with the transfer credit examiner in each department granting you credit.
-Gather the syllabi, graded papers and exams, reading lists, and other relevant information from your courses and a Request for Additional Credit Form (PDF).
+Gather the syllabi, graded papers and exams, reading lists, and other relevant information from your courses and a Request for Additional Credit Form (pdf).
 The completed form must be submitted to the Registrar's Office by the end of the eleventh week (drop date) of your first term back.
+CME students should use the CME Transfer Credit form (pdf).